MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 > [!NOTE]
 > If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>.

+## March 31, 2021

+The March 31 release includes version 600.2103.19001 of the PC and HoloLens apps and solution version 600.0.0.1.

+> [!IMPORTANT]
+> Dynamics 365 Guides on HoloLens (1st gen) has entered Long Term Servicing state.
+Future updates for HoloLens (1st gen) will focus on issues and security fixes, while maintaining feature parity with the March 31, 2021 release.

 ## February 25, 2021

 Version 504.2102.24001.0 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 500.4.1.2 include the following new features.